12 Physics Passion Project Ideas For High School Students

 Tayas Project: Nuclear Science Experiments and Outreach

 Taya's initiative takes us into the captivating realm of nuclear science experiments.
-Taya conducted a series of experiments that not only showcases her scientific prowess but contributes to the broader understanding of nuclear phenomena.
+Taya conducted a series of experiments that not only showcased her scientific prowess but contributed to the broader understanding of nuclear phenomena.
 She’s conducted the following experiments and showcases them on her blog:

 #1 Alpha Radiation Detection